Referrer-based access control

 vulnerability, provide a detailed explanation including the tools

-(e.g. Burp Suite) and steps required to modify the Referer
+(e.g. Burp Suite) and steps required to modify the Referer header to

 send a forged request and gain unauthorized access to a restricted